-There are two 120-volt, 20-amp GFCI (duplex NEMA 5-20R) receptacles provided on the output terminal panel.
+There are two 120 VAC, 20-amp GFCI (duplex NEMA 5-20R) receptacles provided on the output terminal panel.
 These receptacles can be accessed in any voltage selector switch position.
 Each receptacle is protected by a 20-amp circuit breaker.
 These breakers are located directly above the GFCI receptacles.
-Remember that the load output (current) of both GFCI receptacles is dependent on the load requirements of the U, V, and W output terminal lugs.
+Remember the load output (current) of both GFCI receptacles is dependent on the load requirements of the U, V, and W output terminal lugs.

-Press the Reset button (Figure 7) to reset the GFCI receptacle after it has been tripped.
-Press the Test button in the center of the receptacle to check the GFCI function.
+Pressing the reset button resets the GFCI receptacle after being tripped.
+Pressing the test button (Figure 7) in the center of the receptacle will check the GFCI function.
 Both receptacles should be tested at least once a month.
 Reference the maintenance section in this manual for further testing of the GFCI receptacle.

 Figure 7.
-120-Volt GFCI Receptacle
+120 VAC GFCI Receptacle